+Stipulated civil administrative penalties shall begin to accrue on the day a violation occurs and shall continue to accrue until the day Respondent corrects the violation or completes performance, whichever is applicable.
+Stipulated civil administrative penalties shall accrue regardless of whether MassDEP has notified Respondent of a violation or act of noncompliance.
 All stipulated civil administrative penalties accruing under this Consent Order shall be paid within thirty (30) days of the date MassDEP issues Respondent a written demand for payment.
 If simultaneous violations occur, separate penalties shall accrue for separate violations of this Consent Order.
 The payment of stipulated civil administrative penalties shall not alter in any way Respondent's obligation to complete performance as required by this Consent Order.
 MassDEP reserves its right to elect to pursue alternative remedies and alternative civil and criminal penalties which may be available by reason of Respondent's failure to comply with the requirements of this Consent Order.
-In the event MassDEP collects alternative civil administrative penalties, Respondent shall not be required to pay stipulated civil administrative penalties pursuant to this Consent Order for the same violations.
+In the event MassDEP collects alternative civil administrative penalties, Respondent shall not be required to pay stipulated civil administrative penalties penalties pursuant to this Consent Order for the same violations.

 Respondent reserves whatever rights it may have to contest MassDEP's determination that Respondent failed to comply with the Consent Order and/or to contest the accuracy of MassDEP's calculation of the amount of the stipulated civil administrative penalty.
-Upon exhaustion of such rights, if any, Respondent agrees to assent to the entry of a court judgment if such court judgment is necessary to execute a claim for stipulated penalties under this Consent Order.
+Upon exhaustion of such In the Matter of: Housatonic Water Works Company ACO 00013199 Page 10 of 12 rights, if any, Respondent agrees to assent to the entry of a court judgment if such court judgment is necessary to execute a claim for stipulated penalties under this Consent Order.

-- 20. Failure on the part of MassDEP to complain of any action or inaction on the part of Respondent shall not constitute a waiver by MassDEP of any of its rights under this Consent Order.
-Further, no waiver by MassDEP of any provision of this Consent Order shall be construed as a waiver of any other provision of this Consent Order. - 21.
-To the extent authorized by the current owner, Respondent agrees to provide MassDEP, and MassDEP's employees, representatives and contractors, access at all reasonable times to the Housatonic Water Works Company facilities for purposes of conducting any activity related to its oversight of this Consent Order.
-Notwithstanding any provision of this Consent Order, MassDEP retains all of its access authorities and rights under applicable state and federal law. - 22.
-This Consent Order may be executed in one or more counterpart originals, all of which when executed shall constitute a single Consent Order. - 23.
-All applicable transmittal fees shall accompany any submissions(s) required by this Consent Order. - 24.
-The undersigned certify that they are fully authorized to enter into the terms and conditions of this Consent Order and to legally bind the party on whose behalf they are signing this Consent Order.
+20. Failure on the part of MassDEP to complain of any action or inaction on the part of Respondent shall not constitute a waiver by MassDEP of any of its rights under this Consent Order.
+Further, no waiver by MassDEP of any provision of this Consent Order shall be construed as a waiver of any other provision of this Consent Order.

+21. To the extent authorized by the current owner, Respondent agrees to provide MassDEP, and MassDEP's employees, representatives and contractors, access at all reasonable times to the Housatonic Water Works Company facilities for purposes of conducting any activity related to its oversight of this Consent Order.
+Notwithstanding any provision of this Consent Order, MassDEP retains all of its access authorities and rights under applicable state and federal law.

+22. This Consent Order may be executed in one or more counterpart originals, all of which when executed shall constitute a single Consent Order.

+23. All applicable transmittal fees shall accompany any submissions(s) required by this Consent Order.

+24. The undersigned certify that they are fully authorized to enter into the terms and conditions of this Consent Order and to legally bind the party on whose behalf they are signing this Consent Order.

-In the Matter of: Housatonic Water Works Company ACO 00013199 Page 10 of 11
+In the Matter of: Housatonic Water Works Company ACO 00013199 Page 11 of 12 france 2 men Fredrick Mercer